mariusz-schimke/GiGraph/README.md

 ### Record nodes

 The shape of a node is determined by the *Shape* attribute.
-By default it is an ellipse with a label, but you may change it to any other shape accepted by your DOT visualization tool.
+By default it is an ellipse with a label, but you may change it to any other shape accepted by your visualization tool.
 The standard shapes are available under the *DotNodeShape* enumeration, and two of them represent the record shape: *DotNodeShape.Record* and *DotNodeShape.RoundedRecord*.
 When you use either of these as the *Shape* attribute, you may assign a record type label (*DotRecord*) to the node.

 ```c#
 using GiGraph.Dot.Extensions; // ToRecordNode